jurjoroa/jurjoroa/README.md

 Hello!
 I'm Jorge!
 I have a B.A in Public Policy and a passion for using data to inform decision-making.
 My interests include:

 - Data Science for Public Policy: I'm in my second year of the Master's degree in Data Science for Public Policy at Hertie School in Berlin, Germany.
 I believe that data science can be a powerful tool for addressing complex public policy challenges, and I'm excited to continue exploring this field.
-My interest is use data science as a tool to inform decision-making and maximize the impact of a policy.
+My interest is use data science as a tool to inform decision-making and maximize the impact of a policy in real and complex environments.

-- Work:
+- Work: I'm involve in multiple research projects.
+For example, I've been estimating the force of infection of the bacteria <i> Helicobacter Pylori </i>

 - Teaching and Education: I'm passionate about teaching.
 I've worked as a teaching assistant for courses on quantitative methods and public policy evaluation.
 I'm also the founder of the Hertie Coding Club, a space where students can learn programming skills for data analysis, wrangling and public policy.